Shahzad-Minhaj/LudoGame/README.md

 ## Credits

-This Dice Game was created by [Shahzad Minhaj from SMIT-Peshawar].
+This Dice Game was created by __Shahzad Minhaj__ from SMIT-Peshawar.
 It is a simple project assignment given to me to demonstrate basic web development skills.

 Enjoy the game!